 Step 2.
 Add all the ingredients except the water to the bowl of a food processor, and, with short pulses, pulse until the ingredients are coarsely combined.

 Step 3.
-Add one tablespoon of cold water at a time to the food processor and process in short bursts until the dough becomes soft and holds together.
+Add one tablespoon of ice water at a time to the food processor and process in short bursts until the dough forms and becomes soft and holds together.
 You may not need the full amount of water.

 Step 4.
-Turn the dough out onto plastic wrap.
-Wrap the dough and chill for at least 30 minutes.
+Turn the dough out onto plastic wrap and make a dough ball, then wrap it in plastic wrap and chill for at least 30 minutes.

 Step 6.
-Place the dough rounds on a baking sheet lined with parchment paper or a Silpat.
-Lightly sprinkle with additional sea salt and bake at 400 degrees F. for 13-15 minutes, until the crackers are golden brown.
+Place the dough rounds on a baking sheet lined with a sheet of parchment paper or a Silpat.
+Lightly sprinkle with additional sea salt and bake at 400 degrees F. for 13-15 minutes until the crackers are golden brown.

-This recipe makes about 35 crackers, perfect to set out with appetizers, or have as a snack.
-And, these crackers are perfect with a good creamy soup.
+This recipe makes about 35 crackers, perfect for serving with appetizers or as a snack.
+They are also perfect with a good creamy soup.

 Check out the golden brown edges on these crackers...they are so good!